 At Friedman & Friedman, Attorneys at Law, our attorneys understand that no legal issue hits closer to home than a family law dispute.
 That is why we strive for honesty and compassion in all we do.
-Our family law attorneys in Westchester County provide clients with legal representation that is backed by decades of experience and is recognized by peers and clients alike.
+Our family law attorneys in Westchester County provide legal representation that is backed by decades of experience and is recognized by peers and clients alike.

 When you are facing some of the hardest decisions you will ever have to make, we hope that you think of us.
 Know that we can be there by your side when you need legal help and guidance.

 Call (914) 873-4410 to speak with our Westchester County family law attorneys.

-Rushing into a family law case focused only on bringing it to a close is not ideal.
-You need to take the time to do it right the first time.
+Rushing into a family law case while focusing only on bringing it to a close is not ideal.
+You need to take the time and do it right the first time.
 On the other hand, letting a case drag on can raise both tension and the cost of managing your case, especially if you need to go to the court again and again for additional hearings.

 At Friedman & Friedman, our family lawyers look for a balance of carefulness and efficiency when handling a case.
 We want our clients to fully understand each decision and step, move at their own pace, and avoid any unnecessarily delays.
 Come to us for compassionate and efficient legal counsel in the Westchester County area.

 You can turn to us when faced with any of the following family law concerns: